RobelGiday/game_sales/README.md

 - Rest of World contributes moderately, with GTA V again leading (8.32M).
 - North American, Europe and Africa contibute the majority of sales while Japan consistently shows low sales for Western titles.
 Therefore werstern publishers may deprioritse marketing efforts toward Japan unless the genre aligns with Japanese preference of RPG, Nintendo titles.

+## Conlusion
+This analysis highlights global video game sales trends over past 50 years.
+Established series like Grand Theft Auto and Call of Duty dominate worldwide sales, reflecting the industry’s reliance on proven IP.
+Sales peaked around 2010, then declined sharply as mobile gaming, digital distribution, and subscription models reshaped consumer behaviour.
+Genre performance varies strongly by console, with Sports thriving on PlayStation, Shooters on Xbox, and family‑friendly titles on the Wii.
+Regionally, North America and Europe/Africa drive most sales, while Japan shows consistently lower demand for Western titles, reinforcing the need for region‑specific marketing and genre alignment